 CityLinks in Practice

-Building on the technical expertise of ICMA’s membership of 9,000 local government professionals, CityLinks has facilitated dozens of partnerships involving cities, counties, professional associations, universities, and other participants.
+Building on the technical expertise of ICMA’s membership of more than 9,000 local government professionals, CityLinks has facilitated dozens of partnerships involving cities, counties, professional associations, universities, and other participants.
 Partnerships have focused on the range of local government challenges:

 - Improving the basic public services provided to citizens—including infrastructure development; water, sanitation, and other environmental management services; and crime prevention and public safety—and putting sustainable solutions in place

 - Enhancing local economic competitiveness by identifying opportunities, developing strategies, and planning for implementation